-The Hetra complex is situated in the historical city centre, in Rione Sallustiano, the neighbourhood lying within the confines of Porta Pia, via Boncompagni, via Bissolati and via XX September.
+The Hetra complex is situated in the historical city centre, in Rione Sallustiano.

-The area is named after the Horti Sallustiani, where the Roman senator Sallustio wished the grand dwellings of the aristocrats to be located.
+The area is named after the Horti, where the roman senator Sallustio desired the grand mansions of the aristocrats to be located.

-Elegant, well looked after, and adorned by lush gardens, the Horti became accommodation for Roman emperors and consuls that found there splendour and peace, just a short walk from the beating heart of the Empire.
+Elegant, well looked after, and adorned by blossoming gardens, the Horti became the idyllic spot for the homes of the Roman emperors and their consuls who found that this ideal location offered splendour and peace at walking distance from the beating heart of the Empire.

-In addition to their rich vegetation, the Horti featured prestigious architectonic and decorative elements like the candid marble statues, arcades and fountains that cooled down sunny afternoons.
+In addition to the rich vegetation, the Horti featured prestigious architectural and decorative elements such as candid marble statues, arcades, as well as fountains that cooled down the sunny afternoons.

-Today, this area still conserves its ancient origins as a protected oasis in the heart of the city, narrating the ancient charm of Roman nobility through rich buildings, large homes, well-kept court yards and quiet streets.
+Today, this area still conserves its ancient origins as a protected oasis in the heart of the city.

 The Hetra complex stands in amongst some of the most well-known, and visited monuments and historical and artistic attractions in Italy.
 A short walk away, Via Vittorio Veneto awaits seductively with its cafés and hotels symbolic of Fellini’s “La dolce vita”.